bobbingwide/oik-weight-zone-shipping/readme.txt

 5. Checkout shipping rates

 == Upgrade Notice ==
-= 0.2.11 =
+= 0.2.12 =
-Update for WooCommerce High-Performance Order Storage compatibility
+Tested with WooCommerce 8.7.0 and WordPress 6.5

 == Changelog ==
-= 0.2.11 =
+= 0.2.12 =
-* Changed: Declare WooCommerce High Performance Order Storage (HPOS) compatibility #35
-* Changed: Support PHP 8.3 #34
+* Changed: Update PHPUnit tests #30
-* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With WordPress 6.5-RC3 and WordPress Multisite
-* Tested: With WooCommerce 8.3.1
+* Tested: With WooCommerce 8.7.0
 * Tested: With PHPUnit 9.6
-* Tested: With PHP 8.0, PHP 8.1, PHP 8.2 and PHP 8.3
+* Tested: With PHP 8.3